anoncano/DA-BOX-59/README.md

 - If WiFi isn't available, the sketch starts a fallback access point `DaBox-AP` with a simple `/unlock` endpoint.
 - Generating an **Offline Code** on the general panel stores a token under `offlineTokens/` in the Realtime Database.
 When the board falls back to AP mode you can unlock by visiting `http://192.168.4.1/unlock?token=YOUR_CODE`.
 - Relay hold time saved from the admin panel is also stored in the Realtime Database at `/relayHoldTime/ms`.
 The general toggle writes the same value whenever it unlocks so hardware sees the latest hold time.
+- Admins can grant a **med** role.
+Users with this role see a second toggle on the general panel which writes to `medRelaystate`.
 Replace the Firebase configuration in `auth.js` with your own project details before deploying.